ruucm/shadergradient/README.md

    (All ESM modules are dynamically served based on client ips.
 We call it as "ESM Editor" and used it for dev purposes.)

-\* `with-store.mjs` includes store codes (zustand) that is also used on the control UIs.
+\* Storized Control UI: `with-store.mjs` includes store codes (zustand) that is also used on the control UIs.
 So can sync states of gradient & controls without adding any codes.

 # Examples